+The first plan, n-adopted pursuant to the Act of 1994,SC Code 6-29-510 Act was adopted in December 1997 and then amended in March 1998 -to include with the addition of time frames for implementing strategies, that were contained in the plan in March of 1998.
+By In-November.

+2002 the Plannian Commission became anywhat was intended to be a five

-The first plan adopted pursuant to the 1994 Act was adopted in December 1997 and then amended with the addition of time frames for implementing strategies that were contained in the plan in March of 1998.
-In November 2002, the Planning Commission began on what was intended to be a five year review.
-However, the number of changes became significant enough to warrant a ten-year update to the plan.
-The revisions from this review were incorporated in early 2004.
-The plan was reviewed by the Planning Commission in 2008, and as a part of this review, two new elements were added, Transportation and Priority Investment, as required by the 2007 South Carolina Priority Investment Act.
-In 2014, the Planning Commission reviewed the plan and recommended that the plan be updated to include information regarding the 2010 Census and beach erosion issues.
-In 2023, the Planning Commission updated the plan again to included data from the 2020 Census and matters associated with drainage, sea-level rise and efforts to expand the public sewer system.
+2002, the Planning Commission began on what was intended to be a five year review.
+However, the number of changes became significant enough to warrant a ten-year update to the plan. -

+The During the The revisions from this review were incorporated in early 2004.
+The plan was reviewed by the Planning Commission in 2008_Comprehensive Plan review added, and as a part of this review, two new elements were added; Transportation and Priority Investment Priority Investment, as required by the 2007 South Carolina Priority Investment Act.

+The By In 2014 Comprehensive Plan review included, the Planning Commission reviewed the plan and recommended that the plan be updated to include information regarding pertaining to the 2010 Census in addition to and addressing beach erosion issues.

+The During the 2023 Comprehensive Plan report review and subsequential update, In 2023, the Planning Commission incorporated 2020 Census updated the plan again to included data, a addresses-several developing issues such as In addition to the updated Census data, other such issues as stormwater drainage, sea-level rise, and the expansion of the public sewer system-were also addressed.
+Furthermore, this review adds a new element, resiliency, to the Comprehensive Plan as required by the 2020, Act No. 163 amending The Code of Laws of South Carolina, 1976, by adding Chapter 62 to Title 48 and modifying Section 6 29 510 requiring jurisdictions to consider the potential impacts of flooding or other natural hazards on citizens and the community.

+Formatted: Right: 1.79", Space Before: 0.4 pt, Line spacing: Multiple 1.03 li

+Formatted: Indent: Left: 0", First line: 0.06", Right: 0", Space Before: 0 pt, Line spacing: single, Widow/Orphan control, Adjust space between Latin and Asian text, Adjust space between Asian text and numbers

+Formatted: Font color: Auto, Not Expanded by / Condensed by

+In 2020, Act No. 163 added a new required element to the comprehensive plan.
+The new resiliency element (10) requires jurisdictions to consider the potential impacts of flooding or other natural hazards on citizens and the community-from the 2020 Census and matters associated with drainage, sea level rise and efforts to expand the public sewer system.

-The Plan includes nine major elements: Population, Economic, Natural Resources, Cultural Resources, Community Facilities, Housing, Land Use, Transportation and Priority Investment.
-Each element includes background information, and may also include a list of key issues and a set of goals and implementation strategies where appropriate.
+Today.
+The Comprehensive Plan includes 10nine major elements: Population, Economic, Natural Resources, Resilience, Resilience, Cultural Resources, Community Facilities, Housing, Land Use, Transportation, and Priority Investment.
+Each element includes background information, and may also include a list of key issues, and a set of goals and implementation strategies where appropriate.
 Preceding these elements is an overall vision statement and brief description of the island's location and history.